 The RAC was originally formed in December 2006 to assist the RWMG with completion of the 2007 IRWM Plan and prioritization of projects both within the IRWM Plan and for future funding applications as they arose.
 The first RAC consisted of 28 voting members with expertise in water supply, wastewater, recycled water, stormwater and urban runoff, natural resources, and environmental stewardship.
 Further, there were four non-voting members who provided perspectives from the resource agencies and adjacent IRWM regions.
-Table 6-2 provides a listing of the organizations represented on the RAC prior to and following adoption of the new membership structure.
+Table 6-2 provides a listing of all organizations that have been represented on the RAC, both in the past and currently.

 RAC members attend bi-monthly meetings to provide input on IRWM planning topics.

-Photo credit: Rosalyn Prickett, RMC Water and Environment
+Photo credit: Sally Johnson, Woodard & Curran

 During 2012, a Governance and Financing Workgroup was convened as part of the 2013 IRWM Plan development process to discuss future governance and financing structures for the IRWM Program.
 This workgroup met three times between January and June of 2012, and ultimately developed recommendations for the IRWM governance structure moving forward.
 Recommendations from this workgroup that pertain to financing are included in Chapter 11, Implementation.
-The IRWM Governance and Financing Workgroup re-validated the general program structure indicated in Figure 6-1.
+The IRWM Governance and Financing Workgroup re-validated the general program structure indicated in Figure 6-2.
 The workgroup also determined that the structure of the RAC was not formalized in any written format, and that a formal written charter for the RAC would be useful.
 To formalize the structure and responsibilities of the RAC, the workgroup drafted a RAC charter in 2012 to guide the RAC in its service as an advisory body to the RWMG on key issues related to IRWM planning and funding applications.
 The draft RAC charter was modified by the RAC and the RWMG, and the final version was approved by the RWMG and the RAC at a joint Public Workshop/RAC meeting on December 5, 2012.
+The RAC charter was amended in 2018 to include a Climate Change representative.
+At the same time, the RAC voted to tentatively approve the creation of a Tribal Caucus, which includes three Tribal chairs, an increase from the single Tribal representative in the 2012 charter.

 The RAC charter formalizes the establishment of the RAC; sets forth the RAC member composition, duties, and responsibilities; and outlines the organization and operation of the group.
-The charter created six membership categories for voting members to maintain diverse representation from the functional areas (three RWMG members, five water supply entities, six water quality entities, five natural resources and watersheds organizations, two DACs/environmental justice organizations, and seven "other" members).
-The RAC consists of 28 voting members and six non-voting members, which include federal and state regional agencies along with neighboring IRWM regions.
+The charter created six membership categories for voting members to maintain diverse representation from the functional areas (three RWMG members, five water supply entities, six water quality entities, five natural resources and watersheds organizations, three tribes, two DACs/environmental justice organizations, and seven "other" members).
+The RAC consists of 31 voting members and eight non-voting members, which include federal and state regional agencies along with neighboring IRWM regions.